Introduction

 Why Rocky exists

-Section titled “Why Rocky exists”The expensive failures in modern data platforms aren’t slow queries — they’re trust failures:
+Section titled “Why Rocky exists”The expensive failures in modern data platforms aren’t slow queries.
+They’re trust failures:

 - A source column type changes upstream and a revenue dashboard quietly diverges for three days.